 Bosch GCM12SD is another star from a highly-commended power tools company.
 It is featured in many tool reviews and popularly known for its accurate and smooth motion when cutting angles.

-True to our team’s expectations, the Bosch GCM12SD dual bevel miter saw offers added comfort with its soft-grip handle and dust bag with a vacuum adaptor.
+True to my expectations, the Bosch GCM12SD dual bevel miter saw offers added comfort with its soft-grip handle and dust bag with a vacuum adaptor.
 Its 12-inch blade is perfect for different tasks that require accurate cuts such as bevel cuts or the compound miter cut.

 5. Metabo HPT C10FCGS Single Bevel Compound Miter Saw